johnallec/naivStableMarriageProblemAlgorithm/README.md

 # naivStableMarriageProblemAlgorithm
 Naiv and inefficient algorithm to solve the problem above.
+Backtracking has been used to find (if exists) a right solution.